danielegrattarola/spektral/CONTRIBUTING.md

 ## Contributing a feature

 New features should be added to the `develop` branch.
-Contribution to the documentation go the `master` branch, instead.
+Contributions to the documentation go the `master` branch, instead.

 There are no hard rules for contributing to Spektral, but you should try to follow these guidelines.

 **General guidelines:**

-- Format your code according to PEP8;
+- Use Black and iSort for formatting code (see the section below about pre-commit hooks);
 - Make sure that the code you contribute is clearly identifiable in a PR (e.g., watch out for your IDE automatically reformatting files);
 - New features should support:
-    - Python >= 3.5
+    - Python >= 3.6
     - TensorFlow >= 2.1.0
     - Linux (at least Ubuntu >= 16.04) and MacOS >= 10.14
 - Write tests for the new feature and then run: